onox/orka/docs/windows-input/index.md

 # Windows and input devices

-AWT is used to create windows that can display 3D graphics and to manage input devices like the pointer, keyboard, and gamepads.
+AWT, Orka's built-in window toolkit, is used to create windows that can display 3D graphics and to manage input devices like the pointer, keyboard, and gamepads.
 It has a similar purpose as GLFW and SDL, but is fully written in Ada.

 ### Initialization